A Control Function Framework for Mitigating Position Bias in Learning to Rank Systems: Position Bias Correction Using Control Function

-There are different approaches for modeling the residuals.
-Most studies directly include them in the second stage but a few also show the value of using residual transformations, such as converting the first stage residuals into a likelihood score~\cite{rivers-econometrica88} and estimating a kernel function of the residuals~\cite{blundell-res04}.
-Instead of deciding on a specific transformation form, we introduce residual transformation as a hyperparameter in the learning of the second stage function $g()$ which has not been considered in previous work.
+There are several ways to model the first-stage residuals to construct control function terms in the second-stage.
+Most studies directly incorporate residuals in the second stage but a few also show the value of using residual transformations, such as converting the first stage residuals into a likelihood score~\cite{rivers-econometrica88} and estimating a kernel function of the residuals~\cite{blundell-res04}.
+Instead of committing to a single residual transformation, we treat the transformation itself as a hyperparameter in training the second-stage model—an option that, to our knowledge, has not been explored in prior work.
 This allows us to optimize the transformation for ranking performance using validation data.
-We propose four carefully designed transformations of the residuals, each capturing a unique aspect of position bias correction, but our framework can easily incorporate others: \begin{enumerate}[leftmargin=12pt, nosep] \item \textbf{Min-Max normalization:} We apply min-max normalization to the residuals ($\hat{\epsilon}^{y}_{q,m}$), and use the normalized values in the ranking model (equation~\eqref{eq:unbiased_c_temp}) instead of the raw residuals.
+We propose four carefully designed transformations of the residuals, each capturing a unique aspect of position bias correction, but our framework can easily incorporate others: \begin{enumerate}[leftmargin=12pt, nosep] \item \textbf{Min-Max normalization:} We apply min-max normalization to the residuals ($\hat{\epsilon}^{y}_{q,m}$), and use the normalized values in the model (equation~\eqref{eq:unbiased_c_lewbel_temp}) instead of the raw residuals.
 This aligns with typical feature normalization and avoids disproportionate impact from the residuals.

-\item \textbf{PDF transformation (assuming normal distribution):} We estimate the probability density function (PDF) of the residual ($\hat{\epsilon}^{y}_{q,m}$) for each query-document pair and use the PDF in the ranking model (equation~\eqref{eq:unbiased_c_temp}) instead of using the residuals directly.
-The PDF captures how typical or unusual a residual is for a query-document pair relative to the overall residual distribution.
+\item \textbf{PDF transformation (assuming normal distribution):} We estimate the probability density function (PDF) of the residual ($\hat{\epsilon}^{y}_{q,m}$) for each query-item pair and use the PDF in the model (equation~\eqref{eq:unbiased_c_lewbel_temp}) instead of using the residuals directly.
+The PDF captures how typical or unusual a residual is for a query-item pair relative to the overall residual distribution.
 In contrast, residuals are absolute measures and do not capture the distributional information of unobserved factors.
 Therefore, instead of directly using the residuals, the PDF of the residuals can be used as an additional feature.
-This can improve the consistency of the ranker’s estimation by leveraging distributional information that is not captured by the residuals.
+This can improve the consistency of the ranker’s estimation by leveraging distributional information that is not captured by the residuals alone.